graybealski/cf-conventions-work/FAQ.md

 <a name="udunits_missing"></a>
 ### Are there units in CF that aren't in UDUNITS?
 There are two units acceptable to CF that are not in the UDUNITS library: `sverdrup`, and `decibel` or `dB`.
 These have been requested for inclusion in future versions of the UDUNITS library.
-(Note that because the logarithmic units like decibels need a reference level in order to support numerical conversions, the reference level is provided as part of the definition of the standard names that have caonical unit of decibel.)

 The unit `PSU` or `practical salinity unit` was used for salinity terms in CF, but is no longer used; rather, this is considered a dimensionless quantity (unit of 1).

+Details of the CF units not in UDUNITS:
+* sverdrup:  measure of volume transport, equivalent to 1 million cubic metres per second (264,000,000 USgal/s).
+Its symbol is Sv, which conflicts with the SI unit symbol for sievert.
+* decibel: a logarithmic measure of relative acoustic or energy intensity; symbol dB, db, or dbel (the reference level, needed for logarithmic units, is specified in the standard names that use this canonical unit)

 <a name="udunits_refs"></a>
 ### Are there other good resources about UDUNITS?